digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

 The code for this tutorial can be executed via the ``runFixedRateBond`` function in the ``FixedRateBond.daml`` module.

-The first part executes the script from the previous :doc:`Settlement <settlement>` tutorial to arrive at the initial state for this scenario.
+The first part executes the script from the previous :doc:`Settlement <../getting-started/settlement>` tutorial to arrive at the initial state for this scenario.

 Instrument and Holding
 ======================